siddiqaa/psvcounter/README.md

 <h3>Manual Split of Annotation Text Files into Train and Test</h3>

 After the python script generated the csv file, I then used a spreadsheet to split the records into two files - "train_labels.csv" and "test_labels.csv".
 It was pure cut and paste operation.
 No data was edited in generating the two files.
 I aimed for about 10% of the records for testing.
-There is probably a way to automate this in Tensorflow to have random splits for each training step but I did not research and implement this for my project.
+There is probably a way to automate this in Tensorflow to have random splits for each training step but I did not implement this for my project.
+Modifying the code in this example for random split of test and train would deliver better results and reduce the over-fitting.
+In this case, over-fitting and a high number of false positives was not a concern in the production and actual use environment.

 <h3>Creation of label map file</h3>